 Disability Access Fund (DAF)

-From April 2017 the government introduced new funding for Early Years providers, the Disability Access Fund (DAF), to support children with disabilities or special educational needs.
+Disability Access Fund (DAF) introduced in April 2017, provides funding to support children with disabilities or special educational needs.
 The DAF aids access to Early Years places by, for example, supporting providers in making reasonable adjustments to their provision.

 Three and four-year old children may be eligible for the DAF if they meet the following criteria:

 - The child is in receipt of Disability Living Allowance (DLA) and

 - The child receives universal or extended free early education and childcare entitlement.